thingsdb/ThingsDocs/v1/content/collection-api/list.md

 Argument | Type | Description
 -------- | ---- | -----------
 value | set/list/tuple (optional) | Optional value to initialize the list.
+If the argument is already a *list* or *tuple*, the return value will be the same *list* or *tuple*.

 ### Return value

-A new list.
+A new list *(Unless the given argument was a tuple or list, then no conversion takes place and the given list or tuple will be the return value)*.

 ### Example